 These offers involve written contracts and steep fees.
 Read the fine print carefully before signing the contract or paying any money.
 Ask for the names of current clients or references from people who have used the services.
 Always be cautious of any offer that seems too good to be true.

 Be especially wary with infant and toddler talent and modeling services.
 The need for these types of models or actors is very low.
-A company may set up a professional photo shoot for you, but because looks change rapidly at that age, the pictures quickly become outdated.
+A company may set up a professional photo shoot for you, but since looks change rapidly at that age, the pictures quickly become outdated.
 Most legitimate agencies ask for casual, up-to-date snapshots of infants and toddlers.